dkhamsing/ios-asset-names/README.md

 * Prefix the asset with the app name so you can tell which project it belongs to (use a 2 or 3 letter prefix for long app names).
 * Add a device prefix (especially for universal apps with device-specific assets).
-* Add another prefix using the `namespace` so you can quickly organize your assets.
+* Add a `namespace` prefix so you can quickly organize your assets.
 * Format: `project`-`device`-`namespace`-`asset-name`.png

 ```